Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: Methods

 \subsection{Simulation}

-We use the single-star population synthesis code of \citet{Roberts_2025} to generate populations of stars in the local Galaxy according to the initial mass function, a given SFH, and a spatial distribution within the disc.
-They are then evolved kinematically and temporally, where it then selects the current population of white dwarfs remaining within 100\,pc at the present day.
-The code generates the magnitudes, luminosities, and other observational properties of all the white dwarfs in the simulation to compare against the observed distributions of the samples discussed in the previous section.
-The simulation code takes an assumed SFH form.
-We use the same four assumed approximate forms as \citet{Roberts_2025}, shown in Fig.\,7 of that paper.

-Each ingredient in the simulation introduces an uncertainty into the final predicted ages, luminosities, or magnitudes of the white dwarfs.
-The ingredients and their uncertainties are listed in Table\,\ref{tab:reduced_errs}, with both the original size of the uncertainties and the reduced uncertainties after fitting simultaneously the white dwarf mass distribution and local SFH in \citet{Roberts_2025}.
-In this work, all uncertainties use the reduced sizes.
+We use the single-star population synthesis code of \citet{Roberts_2025} to generate populations of stars in the local region of the Galaxy according to the initial mass function, a given SFH, and a spatial distribution within the disc.
+They are then evolved kinematically and temporally, where it then selects the population of white dwarfs within 100\,pc at the present day.
+The code generates the luminosities, magnitudes, and other observational properties of all the white dwarfs in the simulation to compare against the observed distributions of the samples discussed in the previous section.
+The simulation code takes the same four assumed approximate SFH forms as \citet{Roberts_2025}, shown in Fig.\,7 of that paper.
+Each ingredient in the simulation introduces an uncertainty into the final predicted ages, masses, luminosities, or magnitudes of the white dwarfs.

+The simulation uses: a population age of $10.6\pm0.5$\,Gyr \citep{Cukanovaite_2023}; an initial mass function index of $2.35\pm0.075$ \citep{Salpeter_1955}; an initial mass range of $0.94-6.84\,\rm M_{\odot}$ with no uncertainty as it was derived self consistently from the 40\,pc sample \citep{Cunningham_2024}; an initial-final mass relation with no uncertainty as it was derived self consistently from the 40\,pc sample \citep{Cunningham_2024}; an initial metallicity of $\rm Z = \rm Z_{\odot} = 0.0134\pm0.0104$ \citep{Asplund_2009}; main sequence and giant phase lifetimes from \cite{Byrne_2024} with a multiplicative uncertainty of $1\pm0.035$; merger delays from \cite{Temmink_2020}; a He-atmosphere white dwarf fraction of $0.25\pm0.065$ \citep{OBrien_2024}; an age-kinematics relation using a scale height of $10.71\times\rm age_{ total}[Gyr] + 65$ from \cite{Cukanovaite_2023} with a multiplicative uncertainty on the slope of $1\pm0.3$; cooling models from \cite{Bedard_2020} with a multiplicative uncertainty of $1\pm0.045$; and a crystallisation cooling delay of $0.5$\,Gyr \citep{Blouin_2019, Kilic_2020}.
+We refer the reader to \citet{Roberts_2025} Tables\,1 and 3 for further details on these ingredients and uncertainties.

 Some of these uncertainties are systematic (population age, initial mass function, main sequence lifetimes, spectral evolution, merger delays, age vs kinematic relation, cooling ages, crystallisation delays) and some affect individual stars in each simulation (metallicity, and any \textit{Gaia} data errors associated with each star).
-We refer the reader to \citet{Roberts_2025} for further details.